kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 **Example using the Japanese GNSS archive:**

-The Geospatial Institute of Japan uses 6 numbers to specify station names.
-You will be prompted for a username and password.
-This will be saved on your computer for future use.
-Since gnssrefl only uses four character statiion names, the last four values will be used as the station name.

 <code> rinex2snr 940050 2021 31 -archive jp </code>

+We use the last four characters as the station name.

 **Run the code for all the data for any year**